buddhist-uni/buddhist-uni.github.io/README.md

 For questions about the source code, feel free to [email me](mailto:khemarato.bhikkhu@gmail.com) or post an issue or comment on GitHub.

-## Reuse
+# Reuse

 The beauty of Jekyll is that it outputs plain HTML, which you can find in [the repo's "prod" branch](https://github.com/buddhist-uni/buddhist-uni.github.io/tree/prod).
-This raw html can be reworked in a variety of ways.
-Feel free to reuse it in any (ethical) way you like or fork the repository.
+This raw html can be reworked in a variety of ways or you can fork the repo to use the source code.

-You can also find [the entire database in Bibtex format on the website](https://buddhistuniversity.net/content.bib), in case that's useful.
+[The entire database can also be found in Bibtex format here](https://buddhistuniversity.net/content.bib), in case that's helpful, for example for importing into an academic reference manager.

+**Feel free to reuse this website in any (ethical) way you like** consistent with the attached MIT License.

 # Future Directions

-Over the next few years, I would like to expand the University's offerings further and further: into various regional forms of Buddhism, subtler points of Buddhist philosophy, the grand arcs of history, and much, much more.
+Over the next few years, I'd like to expand the University's offerings further: into various regional forms of Buddhism, subtler points of Buddhist philosophy, the grand arcs of history, and much, much more.
 I'd also like to continue to improve the site's design and marketing, so it can be as accessible as possible.

-If you'd like to contribute, take a look at [our issues page on GitHub](https://github.com/buddhist-uni/buddhist-uni.github.io/issues) for some open tasks in need of help, or feel free to [email me](mailto:khemarato.bhikkhu@gmail.com) with your idea!
+If you'd like to contribute, comment on [an open issue on GitHub](https://github.com/buddhist-uni/buddhist-uni.github.io/issues) or [email me](mailto:khemarato.bhikkhu@gmail.com) with your own idea for a project and we'll take it from there!

-I have tried to select content with "staying power" to avoid, as much as possible, anything that will become outdated in a few years.
-This site, while technically a "blog," is **not** another newsfeed of digital ephemera.
-It is an experiment in slow technology.
 It is my hope that this curriculum will provide a basis for Buddhist Studies for decades to come.

 # Disclaimers